Direct Fit Standard Catalysts and Front/Connecting Pipes

 ← For individual product information and to order use the search function…

 Original manufacturer catalytic converters are traditionally an expensive part to replace.
 Fortunately, Jetex can offer an alternative to the OE replacement at a more competitive price point, sourced from the UK’s largest supplier of catalysts.
+Jetex can also offer a large range of front/connecting pipes.
 Availability and product range is second to none.
+These parts are OEM spec and so diameters and pipework are almost identical to the OEM.

 -